 Effective February 20, 2018, FCA recognized the progress made by the board in improving its governance performance and terminated the three previously issued Supervisory Letters.
-FCA issued a new Supervisory Letter dated February 20, 2018 that included an ongoing requirement for a board consultant, fulfilment of certain planned board training activities, and submission of a plan for benchmarking assessments of both board and individual director performance compared to previous assessments.
+FCA issued a new Supervisory Letter dated February 20, 2018 that included an ongoing requirement for a board consultant, fulfillment of certain planned board training activities, and submission of a plan for benchmarking assessments of both board and individual director performance compared to previous assessments.
 The board has plans and resources in place to meet the requirements of the February 20, 2018 FCA letter.
 The board consultant continues to attend monthly board meetings and is working closely with the directors to improve overall board governance performance through focused training and enhanced management reporting activities.
-All FCA reporting requirements have been met through June 30, 2018, and the process for benchmarking assessments of both board and individual director performance compared to previous assessments is expected to be completed during the third quarter of 2018
+All FCA reporting requirements have been met through September 30, 2018.
+The process for benchmarking assessments of both board and individual director performance compared to previous assessments was completed during the third quarter of 2018 and submitted to FCA on September 18, 2018.